In the introductory lecture on language and the brain, I cited the following passage from the Bible (Psalm 137, verses 5-6):

 e.
 Sign 5 (meaning 'workshop')

-We have argued that the signs of American Sign Language (ASL) have the property of Duality of Patterning, that is, a sign with a particularly meaning can be broken down into a set of components which, in themselves, do not carry meaning.
-This can be demonstrated by "minimal sets", that is, sets of signs where the change in just one component makes a change in meaning.
-In the four video clips, state which component differs leading to a difference in meaning between the signs: hand shape, hand position, type of movement, orientation of the palm of the hand.
+We have argued that the signs of American Sign Language (ASL) have the property of Duality of Patterning, that is, a sign with a particular meaning can be broken down into a set of components which, in themselves, do not carry meaning.
+This can be demonstrated by "minimal sets", that is, sets of signs where the change in just one of the following four components makes a change in meaning: hand shape, hand position, type of movement, orientation of the palm of the hand.